pavel-demin/eclypse-z7-notes/sdr-receiver-hpsdr.md

 Hardware
 -----

 The FPGA configuration consists of sixteen identical digital down-converters (DDC).
-Their structure is shown on the following diagram:
+Their structure is shown in the following diagram:

 ![HPSDR receiver]({{ "/img/sdr-receiver-hpsdr.png" | prepend: site.baseurl }})